nadeemlab/DeepLIIF/README.md

 ## Post-processing Large Tissues:
 This script is used for testing purposes.
 It can be used to post-process the results of the model tested on the images tiled by pre-processing script.
 It stitches the generated tiles with the given overlap_size to create the inferred images for the original images and saves the generated images with the proper postfixes in the given directory.
+You can use --post_process_seg_mask to post-process segmentation mask and overlay it on the image.
 ```
 python postprocessing.py --input_dir /path/to/preprocessed/images
                          --output_dir /path/to/output/images